Knox Township, Clarion County, Pennsylvania: Geography

-The township is in northern Clarion County.
-It contains the unincorporated communities of Lucinda and Snydersburg.
-The borough of Knox is an unrelated municipality located 12 mi southwest of the township.
+This American township is located in northern Clarion County.
+It encompasses the unincorporated communities of Lucinda and Snydersburg.

+The borough of Knox is an unrelated municipality that is located 12 mi southwest of the township.

 According to the United States Census Bureau, Knox Township has a total area of 41.6 km2, of which 41.5 sqkm is land and 0.1 sqkm, or 0.32%, is water.